999dulgi/sts2decktracker/README.md

 - **cardSize**: Size of each card in the deck tracker panels and all text sizes
 - **idleOpacity/activeOpacity**: Opacity of cards when they haven't changed and when they have changed (0.0 = fully transparent, 1.0 = fully opaque)
 - **idleDelaySeconds**: Delay in seconds before opacity changes after a card has been modified
+- **draggable**: Set card list draggable
+- **showCardTooltip**: Show card info when you hover card image
+- **rememberCustomPosition**: Remember the position after exit the game when you enable draggable

 ### Cautions